Kliegl Brothers Universal Electric Stage Lighting Company: Products

-Klieglight
+Klieg light

-The first "Klieglight" was a powerful carbon arc light designed for the motion picture industry.
+The first "Klieg light" was a powerful carbon arc light designed for the motion picture industry.
 It was not the first arc light offered by the company (arc floods are offered in their bulletin "Stage Lighting Apparatus and Effects of Every Description", published prior to 1906), and nor was it a spotlight.
 Its first listing is in Catalog G of 1913, where it is shown as a horizontal wide flood.
 None of the surviving catalogs, through to its disappearance from the company's product line, describe any other lighting instrument as a "Klieglight", with all arc spotlights uniformly described as "arc spotlights".
 "Klieglight", however, reappears on pages 42–45 of Catalog 40 of 1936 as the name of their new line of ellipsoidal reflector incandescent spotlights, and this usage continued as long as the company was in existence.
 Oddly enough, the company apparently did not attempt to trademark the name, although there was a filing for a logo that was never carried through.